The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Introduction

-The aim of this paper is to carry out both types of analyses, the \emph{quantified query case} and the \emph{fixed query case}, for OMQs with closed predicates and for DLs ranging from the simple Horn DLs DL-Lite and \EL to the expressive DL \alchi.
+The aim of this acticle is to carry out both types of analyses, the \emph{quantified query case} and the \emph{fixed query case}, for OMQs with closed predicates and for DLs ranging from the simple Horn DLs DL-Lite and \EL to the expressive DL \alchi.
 As the actual queries, we use CQs, unions thereof (UCQs), and several relevant restrictions of CQs and UCQs such as unary tree-shaped CQs, both in the directed and in the undirected sense.
-Note that DL-Lite and \EL are underpinning the profiles OWL~2 QL and OWL~2 EL of the prominent OWL~2 ontology language while \alchi is related to OWL~2 DL \cite{CDLLR07,DBLP:journals/jair/ArtaleCKZ09,BaBrLu-IJCAI-05}.
-As a starting point and general backdrop for our investigations, we prove that query evaluation is in {\sc coNP} when the ontology is formulated in $\mathcal{ALCHI}$, the actual query is a UCQ, and predicates can be closed.
+Recall that DL-Lite and \EL are underpinning the profiles OWL~2 QL and OWL~2 EL of the prominent OWL~2 ontology language while \alchi is related to OWL~2 DL \cite{CDLLR07,DBLP:journals/jair/ArtaleCKZ09,BaBrLu-IJCAI-05}.
+As a starting point and general backdrop of our investigations, we prove that query evaluation is in {\sc coNP} when the ontology is formulated in $\mathcal{ALCHI}$, the actual query is a UCQ, and predicates can be closed.
+Note that this bound is not a consequence of results on ontology-mediated querying in description logics with nominals \cite{ortiz2008data} because nominals are part of the ontology and thus their number is bounded by a constant while closing a predicate corresponds to considering a disjunction of nominals whose number is only bounded by the size of the data (that is, the input size).